akshaymali046/Sentiment_Analysis-with-NB-and-LR/README.md

-# Tweet Sentiment Analysis Using Naive Bayes (NB) and Logistic regression (LR)
+# Tweet Sentiment Analysis Using Naive Bayes (NB) and Logistic Regression (LR)

-This slef -project implements Tweet Sentiment Analysis using Logistic Regression and Naive Bayes classifiers to determine the sentiment of tweets (positive, negative, or neutral).
+This self-project implements Tweet Sentiment Analysis using Logistic Regression and Naive Bayes classifiers to determine the sentiment of tweets (positive, negative, or neutral).
 The goal is to predict whether a tweet expresses a positive, negative, or neutral sentiment based on the text content.

 ## Table of Contents